Numbers game: Boston

-In Boston (as well as elsewhere in the Northeast), the game was commonly referred to as the "nigger pool", including in the city's newspapers, due to the game's popularity in black neighborhoods.
+In Boston (as well as elsewhere in the Northeast), the game was commonly called "nigger pool", including in the city's newspapers, due to the game's popularity in black neighborhoods.
 The number was based on the handle from the early races at Suffolk Downs or, if Suffolk was closed, one of the racetracks in New York.
 The winner could be controlled by manipulating the handle.
-After Jerry Angiulo became head of the Mafia in Boston, in 1950, he established a profit sharing plan whereby for every four numbers one of his runners turned in, they would get one for free.
+After Jerry Angiulo became head of the Mafia in Boston, in 1950, he established a profit-sharing plan whereby for every four numbers a runner turned in, they would get one for free.
 This resulted in the numbers game taking off in Boston.
-According to Howie Carr, The Boston American was able to stay in business in part because it published the daily number.
+According to Howie Carr, The Boston American stayed in business in part because it published the daily number.

 During the 1950s, Wimpy and Walter Bennett ran a numbers ring in Boston's Roxbury neighborhood.
 The Bennetts' protégé Stephen Flemmi took and collected bets for them.
 Around the same time, Buddy McLean began forming a gang in Somerville, Massachusetts to, among other criminal activities, run numbers.
-This would become the Winter Hill Gang.
+This became the Winter Hill Gang.
 By the 1970s, the Winter Hill Gang, then led by Whitey Bulger, moved bookies under its protection away from the numbers game to sports betting, as the state was starting its own lottery.
 Despite the creation of the state lottery, the numbers game's demise in Massachusetts was not immediate, as the state lottery had a lower payout and was taxed.